Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/duplication/dupliverts.rst

    | Mode:     Object Mode
    | Panel:    :menuselection:`Object --> Duplication`

-*Duplication Vertices* or *DupliVerts* is the duplication of a base object at the location of the vertices of a mesh.
+*Duplication Vertices* or *DupliVerts* is the duplication of a base object at the location of a mesh's vertices.
 In other words, when using *DupliVerts* on a mesh, an instance of the base object is placed on every vertex of the mesh.

 There are actually two approaches to modeling using *DupliVerts*.